fooziex/fooziex.github.io/README.md

 [Calibre](https://calibre-ebook.com/): "powerful and easy to use e-book manager"

+[ffmpeg](https://ffmpeg.org/): "A complete, cross-platform solution to record, convert and stream audio and video."

+[ffmpeg builds for yt-dlp](https://github.com/yt-dlp/FFmpeg-Builds): "This repository provides static Windows (x86 and x86_64) and Linux (x86_64) Builds of ffmpeg master and latest release branch with some patches necesssary for smooth integration with yt-dlp"

+[ffmpeg Windows builds](https://www.gyan.dev/ffmpeg/builds/): "packages containing binaries of ffmpeg, ffprobe and ffplay"

 [GitKraken](https://www.gitkraken.com/): "Legendary Git GUI client for Windows, Mac & Linux"

 [HandBrake](https://handbrake.fr/): "tool for converting video from nearly any format to a selection of modern, widely supported codecs"